7th March 2022

-Companies across the industry seem to be doing more and more to encourage women to gain qualifications and build careers within construction but there is still a gulf between where we as an industry are and where we could be.
+Companies across the industry seem to be doing more and more to encourage women to gain qualifications and build careers within construction.
+Nearly 40% of new entrants into the U.K. construction industry from higher education are women but there is still a gulf between where we as an industry are and where we could be.

-To get a first-hand account of what it is like for women already working in the construction and demolition industries, we spoke to three of our experienced team members at Hughes and Salvidge – Nicole, Lori and Kennedy.
+To get a first-hand account of what it is like for women already working in the construction and demolition industries, we spoke to two of our experienced team members at Hughes and Salvidge – Nikki and Lori.

-Lori Noble has been our Health and Safety Coordinator for over four years.
+Lori Noble has been our Health and Safety Coordinator since 2014.
 She oversees organising and recording all training and qualifications for the teams, administering Personal Protective Equipment (PPE), site safety information and signage, first aid kits, and organising and facilitating our occupational health screenings.
 Lori also manages our fleet of vehicles, ensuring servicing and MOTs are current and any additional fleet requirements are hired and provided to the team.
 Lori is also our company Mental Health Ambassador and regularly conducts training sessions on the subject for our employees.

 Getting into the industry